Research and development or innovation

 This scheme provides funding to support research that's ground breaking, improves European research standards or responds to challenges like climate change or food security.

-Find out more on the Innovation Vouchers website or contact them by:
+Find out more on the KTN-UK website or contact them by:

 - email: firstname.lastname@example.org

-NTU will assist you through free consultancy from experts within their internationally renowned Nottingham Business School, Free technical support and access to their industry-standard facilities and attendance at free workshops and events, providing opportunities for peer support from like-minded businesses.
+A business support programme that has a grant available to support 20% of a graduates salary over the first 12 months of the graduates role for eligible businesses, to assist with delivering a project, one that introduces a new or improved product or service.
+You will also receive consultancy advice from experts within their internationally renowned Nottingham Business School, technical support and have access to their industry-standard facilities and attendance at workshops and events, providing you with opportunities for peer support from like-minded businesses

-Find out more on the Productivity through Innovation website or contact them by:
+Find out more on the Productivity through Innovation website or contact Matthew Staniforth by:

 - email: email@example.com

-Find out more on the Knowledge Transfer Partnerships website or contact them by:
+Find out more on the University of Nottingham Driving research and innovation website or contact them by:

 - email: firstname.lastname@example.org